Suspect arrested years after losing finger to sword in brutal home invasion

-It was the fingerprints on the cut-off digit he left behing that fingered him as the suspect.
+It was the fingerprints on the cut-off digit he left behind that fingered him as the suspect.

 Terence Stewart, 45, is in the Shelby County Jail, charged with four counts each of aggravated robbery and attempted aggravated robbery, plus a burglary charge.